 Passing by Hunongan Beach Resort again

 All in all, I’m glad I pushed through with the trip even on my own.
 It was a personally revealing experience … but I couldn’t possibly do something like this ALL the time.
-It would be too expensive! seriously … it was, in a way, fulfilling to cross an item off my travel bucket list but I realized that some forms of travel area better if there’s somebody to share the experience with.
+It would be too expensive! seriously … it was, in a way, fulfilling to cross an item off my travel bucket list but I realized that some forms of travel are better enjoyed when there’s somebody else to share the experience with.

 Caramoan Island Hopping Tips